 The most effective leaders draw people to them.
 You know from your own career that while tough, stoic leaders may be revered or even feared, they don’t have that gravitas to build a truly great team of high performers.

-Just saying “good morning” builds your reputation in small increments every day.
+Just saying “good morning” builds your approachability and reputation in small increments every day.
 When you greet everyone warmly day in and day out, you convey that people matter to you.
 You let the office know that yesterday’s tensions are in the past and you’re ready to meet them all today for fresh new discussions.

 Don’t be choosy with who you acknowledge -- greet those you don’t work with directly, including the clerical and maintenance staff, if you really want to say, “people matter.”